Hierarchical Path: Seven Years War (Main Page) >> Armies >> Wendat People

 - mittens from beaver and bear furs

-Bows and arrows with flint tips were the traditional weapons of Wyandot warriors.
+Bows and arrows with flint tips were the traditional weapons of Wendat warriors.
 By mid XVIIIth century metal knives and hatchets were common, as well as tomahawks with iron blades.

-The Wyandot warriors who migrated to the region of Québec gradually acquired firearms from the French.
+The Wendat warriors who migrated to the region of Québec gradually acquired firearms from the French.

 Aubrey Buser, Charles: Wyandot Clothing retireved on December 22, 2020